 We developed our charges following customer research, engagement and consultation.
-We appointed cost consultants to review some of our charges against industry cost curves and a sample of projects to ensure they are cost-reflective.
 We also asked economic consultants to review these charging arrangements and the underlying models to ensure that we are compliant with Ofwat's rules and consistent with competition law.
 Our technical auditor has reviewed the data and methodologies used to set our charges.